Suzuki Grand-Vitara Insurance Rates

 • Your claim history

-• No coverage lapses saves money
+• Having current coverage saves

-Medical payments coverage and PIP - Med pay and PIP coverage provide coverage for short-term medical expenses such as nursing services, prosthetic devices, and dental work.
-They are often used to fill the gap from your health insurance plan or if you do not have health coverage.
-PIP is not available in all states and gives slightly broader coverage than med pay.
+Med pay and PIP coverage pay for immediate expenses such as EMT expenses, pain medications, and nursing services.
+They are used to fill the gap from your health insurance policy or if you lack health insurance entirely.
+Personal Injury Protection is not available in all states but it provides additional coverages not offered by medical payments coverage.

 After reviewing this information, you now know why the average annual premium for full coverage on the Suzuki Grand Vitara is $1,320.
 However, this figure will fluctuate based on your age, address, driving, history, and the model year you drive.